whiprandolph/bestseller/Part 1 - This Is Who We Really Are/03 - Healthy Nations Share Three Core Spiritual Practices.md

 In Africa, the Mbuti likewise rejected a government so-called "conservation" effort that tried to force them off their land while companies came to dig for gold.
 One hunter named Mapenzi said, "We know how to protect our forest because nobody knows it the way we do.
 We know where the animals give birth, where they sleep and during which periods one must never kill them...
 The animals that the modern law wants to conserve are already under our customary protection.
 These are the laws our ancestors established."[xxx-guardian mbuti] The Gumbaynggirr in Australia and Sami in northern Europe work to prevent logging old-growth forests.[xxx-australia example]<sup>,</sup>[xxx-resilience sami skerk]

-In South America, the Yuracares and Tchimanes protect their forests as the Bolivian government wants to allow illegal road development, monocrop farming, and deforestation.[xxx-counterpunch tipnis] In northern Asia, the Evenk and Nivkh work to stop destructive Russian oil and gas extraction activities.[xxx-cultural survival sakhalin island]
+In South America, the Yuracare and Tchimane protect their forests as the Bolivian government wants to allow illegal road development, monocrop farming, and deforestation.[xxx-counterpunch tipnis] In northern Asia, the Evenk and Nivkh work to stop destructive Russian oil and gas extraction activities.[xxx-cultural survival sakhalin island]

 Everywhere I looked, I noticed healthy nations were standing in solidarity with the Earth, sometimes even putting their lives on the line to do so.
 Eventually I understood this as the third core spiritual practice: _living in reciprocity._ This means you have a responsibility to give back to all the beings who give so much to you.
 This is not merely a nice idea; it is a core practice for individuals and groups who take responsibility for their human and nonhuman neighbors.